Speak Up for Your Energy Future

 Multiple paths yield greater chances of success

-Fortunately, improvements are already underway in traditional fuels like natural gas, propane gas and heating oil that increase renewable content, reduce carbon and other harmful emissions, and increase equipment efficiency — all for a fraction of the cost of electrifying everything, and with far less disruption to families and businesses.
+Fortunately, improvements are already underway in traditional fuels like natural gas, propane gas and heating oil that increase renewable content, reduce carbon and other harmful emissions, and increase equipment efficiency — at a far lower cost and with far less disruption to families and businesses.
 We need to include these fuels to assure both a better climate and a secure, reliable energy supply — at a price tag that doesn’t crush NY families and businesses.

 Click on the button below to join thousands of New Yorkers to make your voice heard before it’s too late!